entando/entando-docs/vuepress/docs/v6.3/tutorials/ecr/export-bundle-from-application.md

 ```

 ### Run the Bundler
 1. Create a child directory to hold the bundler output.
-Using the name `bundle` allows you to easily use the `ent prj` command in the following section
+Using the name `bundle` allows you to easily use the `ent prj` command with this bundle.
 ``` sh
 mkdir bundle
 ```